 Remus motioned for Sirius to answer.
-A nostalgic grin spread across Sirius' face.
-"Easter holiday, seventh year, Lily stayed home to study while her parents and sister visited some Aunt in Brighton.
+A nostalgic grin spread across Sirius's face.
+"Easter holiday, seventh year, Lily stayed home while her parents and sister visited some Aunt in Brighton.
 A gang of us practically camped out there.
-One night, we found a horror marathon playing on telly, and stayed up till dawn watching old films."
+One night, we found a horror marathon playing on telly and stayed up till dawn watching old films."
 He barked with laughter.
 "They were hilarious and brilliant at the same time."

 "Like you?"
 Tonks said cheekily.
 Her smile became a scowl when she noticed the umbrella stand.
 "Is that a troll's leg?"

 Sirius threw out his arms toward the old portraits hanging on the walls.
 "Welcome to the family."
 He pointed to a painting of a thin-lipped wizard, "Old Arcturus is said to have commissioned that after one of his hunts."